saramesa/wallpaperapp/README.md

-# book-catalog-api
+# pictures API
-Api for surflabapp:
+Api for wallpaperapp: